abuadba/Angular1-multi-level-dropdown-menu/README.md

   3. run "node staticServe.js"
   4. open this url in your browser: http://localhost:8080/test/test.html

-Css & some html credit for this guy: http://bootsnipp.com/snippets/featured/multi-level-dropdown-menu-bs3
+A big credit for css & parts of html goes for this guy: http://bootsnipp.com/snippets/featured/multi-level-dropdown-menu-bs3

 Feel free to use, enhance & customize.